News and Events

 The facts about higher education belie much of the current narrative on U.S. higher education and education in general, and while there are worrying trends, there has never been a better time to apply to the majority of colleges.

 On the other hand, when we look at the elite schools, from Stanford on the West Coast, through the great Midwestern schools, like the University of Chicago and Northwestern to the East and take-your-pick of the Ivy League, the story is different.
 The competition for seats in the twelve to fifteen schools that everybody knows about is more than fierce.
-With Stanford leading the way and several Ivies close behind, the acceptance rate at the most elite schools is in the 5-7% range.
-Stanford has become the first university in the United States, and the first university in history, to accept fewer than 5% of its applicants for the class of 2020.
-(That would be students who will enter as freshmen in the fall of 2016.)
+With Stanford leading the way and several Ivies close behind, the acceptance rate at the most elite schools is in the 4-7% range.
+Stanford has become the first university in the United States, and the first university in history, to accept fewer than 5% of its applicants, and within a year or two I expect their admissions rate to drop below 4%.

-If you want to do more math on that, that 5-7% is largely drawn from the top 10% of all students–so in reality, most of the seats at schools like Stanford, Harvard, Princeton and Yale are taken in a duel between the top 1% of all students in the country.
+If you want to do more math on that, that 4-7% is largely drawn from the top 10% of all students–so in reality, most of the seats at schools like Stanford, Harvard, Princeton and Yale are taken in a duel between the top 1% of all students in the country.
 And at most of the elites, the average G.P.A. and test scores are actually too low–due to special admissions categories for athletes, prodigies who have uneven skills, efforts to give a boost to kids from rough communities and poor schools and the like.
-A place like Stanford, with under 8,000 undergrads, and hundreds of athletes actually has a higher average GPA requirement for a student who does not fit a special category.
+A place like Stanford, with under 8,000 undergrads, and hundreds of athletes, actually has a higher average GPA requirement for a student who does not fit a special category.
 Applications at Stanford and the top four Ivies are a bit of a throw of the dice for even the most qualified.
+Fortunately, you do not have to go to Stanford or to an Ivy-League school to get a great education and do well in life.
+On the other hand, the right advising and supplementals can help a lot with that elite admission.
+Just be sure that you have a good safety net, which is also something I require for my clients.

 What To Do

 Be yourself, but with a little enhancement.
 Grades and test scores get you in the door.
 Activities and essays will set you apart.
 Strategy is important, but before you create a strategy, you need to follow the adage, Know Thyself.
-As one example of what I mean, early applicants to some of the most competitive Ivy League schools this year were being admitted at around double to nearly three times the rate of regular admissions–this is significant, but to put it in perspective, that means you have about the same chance of admissions to an elite Ivy as you would to U.C.
-Berkeley, which had a 14.8% admissions rate for the students who enrolled this year.
+As one example of what I mean, early applicants to some of the most competitive Ivy League schools this year were being admitted at double to nearly three times the rate of regular admissions–this is significant, particularly when you are dealing with the small admissions groups and small student bodies in Ivy League and similar schools, where the regular admissions rate actually comes out to 2-3% in some cases, after factoring in the number of students admitted early.
 So knowing yourself includes knowing if there is a school you absolutely want to gamble a binding early decision application on.

 Whatever path you choose, from those focused on a broad range of excellent schools with low brand recognition to those aimed at the Stanford-Ivy League or MIT-Caltech tier, you need to work with your strengths and look for activities and work that comes naturally out of your strengths and interests, while you also work to balance out or offset your weaknesses.

-The idea that universities require all applicants to be good at everything is not accurate, but the competing idea that you only need one area of excellence or one deep passion is also false (unless, of course, you are a prodigy or have a very marketable dimension, like size, speed and a great jump shot).
-And keep in mind that there are places–good places–for even C+ students.
+The idea that universities require all applicants to be good at everything is not accurate, but the competing idea that you only need one area of excellence or one deep passion is also false (unless, of course, you are a prodigy or have a very marketable dimension, like size, speed, superb dribbling skills and a great jump shot).
+And keep in mind that there are places–good places–for even B- students.
 You must have to have an open mind about it.
 Contact me, and I can help you.

 What that means depends on you–whether you have been coached and molded for Ivy League and Stanford admissions since 8th grade or are a “free range” applicant, just doing well and taking classes you like with applications barely on the horizon.
 One applicant I help who loved sailing started to sail more competitively, traveling to class races beginning in the junior year; another client went beyond normal community service to set up and run a training class in computer and social media use for the large number of unemployed adults in his area; another applicant founded and runs a nonprofit that provides tennis equipment and training for underprivileged youth.
 All of these students had a genuine interest that lay behind the area of emphasis, but the college application process was part of their decision to take if even further.
 On the other hand, your area of emphasis might be the fact that you work to support your family as well as go to school–so don’t assume it takes money as well as time (or the legal help needed to get a nonprofit off the ground) to create the part of your application that sets you apart.